department-of-veterans-affairs/vets-website/content/pages/faq.md

                       <div itemprop="text">
                         <p>You can try using your driver’s license or passport to verify your identity.</strong> Be sure to follow the image guidelines when you upload a copy of your driver’s license or passport.</p>
                         <p>If you still can't verify your identity, call the Vets.gov Help Desk at 1-855-574-7286 (TTY: <a href="tel:+1phonenumber">1-800-829-4833</a>) for more help</strong>.
 We’re here Monday–Friday, 8:00 a.m.–8:00 p.m.
 (ET).</p></p>
                         <p><strong>Note:</strong> If you have a premium <strong>My Health<em>e</em>Vet</strong> or premium <strong>DS Logon</strong> account, you can sign in using those credentials and you won't need to verify your identity.
-If you don’t have an existing premium account, you can find out how to get one by reading the question about other options for verifying your identity above.</p>
+If you don’t have an existing premium account, you can find out how to get one by reading the question above about other options for verifying your identity.</p>
                       </div>
                     </div>
                   </li>